junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "I'm fine." the angel in the back seat answers, "Not dying, that's an improvement."

 Dean narrows his eyes, "What happened up there?
 Why were you dying again?
-Did the angels hurt you again?"
-Anger builds up, he turns back to look at Cass, his right foot unconsciously pressed on the accelerator pedal.
+Did the angels hurt you?"
+Anger building up, he turns back to look at Cass directly, his right foot unconsciously pressed on the accelerator pedal.

-"Dean, road!
-Dude, look at the road!"
+"Dude, road!
+Look at the road!"
 Sam cries out loud.

 Dean looks back at the road, releasing the foot pad, the car returns to its previous speed.